cecton/blog/content/posts/rust-and-arduino.md

 this screen.
 So any device that has Qwiic connector would have work for my project.

-First Step: Making Sure Everything Works
+First step: making sure everything works
 ----------------------------------------

 The good thing with Arduino is that there are already examples for everything.